Brady Brim-DeForest

-Brady Brim-DeForest (born 5 March 1984) is an American entrepreneur, investor and author.
+Brady Brim-DeForest (born 5 March 1984) is an American entrepreneur, investor, philanthropist, and author.
 He is the CEO of Formula.Monks, the technology consulting division of .monks, and is the chairman of BluShift Aerospace.
 He is the founder and first CEO of Tubefilter and creator of the Streamy Awards.
 He is a founder of OpenPlay, a distribution and supply chain company for the music and media industry.

 Early life

 Brim-DeForest is the son of Bret DeForest and Shannon Read Brim.
 He was homeschooled, and developed an early interest in technology, becoming involved in the dot-com boom of the late 1990s.
 He later attended the University of Southern California.

 Career

 In 2008, Brim-DeForest co-founded Tubefilter, a media company focused on the online video industry, acquiring competitor Tilzy.TV and launching a video analytics platform, Filterbase.
 In 2009, he launched the Streamy Awards, which recognizes excellence in online video and web television.
 The event was later brought to television through a co-production partnership with Dick Clark Productions.
 Brim-DeForest was a founding board member of the International Academy of Web Television.

 In the early 2010s, Brim-DeForest launched Overwatch, which brought an IOT security service to market.
 In 2013 he founded OpenPlay, a supply chain and distribution platform for the music industry.

 In 2017, he became CEO of TheoremOne, an engineering and consulting firm providing custom software solutions for enterprise clients.
 In 2022, TheoremOne merged with Sir Martin Sorrell's S4 Capital.

 Brim-DeForest is a co-founder of .monks, a digital-first marketing and technology services firm.
 In 2023 he became the CEO of Formula.Monks, its technology consulting division, which provides AI-led digital transformation and innovation services.

 In 2021 Brim-DeForest launched TheoremOne Orbital to provide services to the satellite and launch services markets.
 He invested in BluShift Aerospace, an aerospace startup developing a carbon neutral hybrid rocket propulsion platform.
 In June 2024, he became the Chairman of BluShift Aerospace, and led a $2.3M funding round into the company through his venture fund, Late Stage Capital.